 Below we’ve outlined the key elements of the program as well as an industry breakdown of firms with fewer than 500 employees.

 Additional Resources for Small Businesses and Lenders

-- Download the U.S. Treasury Department’s Paycheck Protection Program information sheet for borrowers here.
+- If you are a borrower, access the final borrower application form for Paycheck Protection Program loans here and download the U.S. Treasury Department’s Paycheck Protection Program information sheet for borrowers here.

-- Download the U.S. Treasury Department’s Paycheck Protection Program information sheet for lenders here.
+- If you are a lender, access the final lender application form for Paycheck Protection Program loans here and download the U.S. Treasury Department’s Paycheck Protection Program information sheet for lenders here.